 - Adopt a public relations policy.
-The board should work with the director to develop a strong public relations policy for the library.
-This public relations policy guides the library director in the development of a schedule of activities to promote the library's role and to market its services and materials. - Explain the library budget.
-As the public officials responsible for the use of public library funds, trustees are accountable to the community for that money.
+A public relations policy guides the library director in the development of a schedule of activities to promote the library's role and to market its services and materials. - Explain the library budget.
+As the public officials responsible for the use of public library funds, the board is accountable to the community for that money.
 Explaining how the library fund is expended may comprise a great deal of the trustees' "public relations" role. - Use the library and have a library card.
-Trustees should be users of the library's resources and materials and should visit the library regularly.
-Trustees should not expect or ask for personal exceptions to the library's rules and regulations. - Develop a library promotion program.
+Be users of the library's resources and materials and visit the library regularly.
+Do not expect or ask for personal exceptions to the library's rules and regulations. - Develop a library promotion program.
 A library promotion program is usually developed through a formal planning process in which the board and the library's staff define and enumerate goals and objectives as well as needed resources.
-Once developed, the plan should be reviewed and revised on a regular basis and aggressively implemented.
-Such a plan should include: - 1.
-A written set of goals and objectives directing all activities pursued. - 2.
-Identification of specific target audiences to which programs are directed - 3.
-Identification of individuals (board members, staff, volunteers, Friends of the Library members) who actively participate or perform specific duties or have special responsibilities under the plan - 4.
-A calendar of anticipated special events that are planned during the coming 12-month period; these events may require publicity, such as special newspaper articles, brochures, or flyers - 5.
-Identification of funding required to effectively implement the program.
+Once developed, review and revise the plan on a regular basis and aggressively implemented.
+Such a plan should include: - A written set of goals and objectives directing all activities pursued. - \circ $\;$ Identification of specific target audiences to which programs are directed. - Identification of individuals (board members, staff, volunteers, Friends of the Library members) who actively participate or perform specific duties or have special responsibilities under the plan. - A calendar of anticipated special events that are planned during the coming 12-month period; these events may require publicity, such as special newspaper articles, brochures, or flyers. - Identification of funding required to effectively implement the program.
 Some elements cost money, while others require the time and talents of individuals.
 Know where the funds and talent come from!